Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with T-folds and principal 2-groupoid bundles

-where the relevant group action was defined in~\eqref{eq:GO-action}.
-This 2-group is the group of morphisms with source a specific object $q\in Q_n$ in the Lie 2-groupoid $\scT\scD_n$.
-There is now an evident inclusion
+\begin{proposition} The structure 2-group $\sfTD^{\text{$\tfrac12$geo}}_n$ is a sub-2-group of the 2-group $\underline{\widehat{\sfTD}_n}$ contained in the 2-groupoid $\scTD_n$, as explained in \ref{rem:contained_2-group}.
+A principal $\sfTD^{\text{$\tfrac12$geo}}_n$ is then a special principal $\scTD_n$-bundle (without differential refinement, in particular vanishing scalar field $q$) in the sense of~\ref{def:special_TD_n_bundle}. \end{proposition} \begin{proof} Both facts are obvious from a direct comparison between the 2-group structure of $\sfTD^{\text{$\tfrac12$geo}}_n$ as defined in~\cite{Nikolaus:2018qop} and the monoidal product on $\scTD_n$.
+The vector space $\frso(n;\IZ)$ should be identified with $\beta$-transformations in $\scGO(n,n;\IZ)$, and it is therefore clear that principal $\sfTD^{\text{$\tfrac12$geo}}_n$-bundles are special principal $\scTD_n$-bundles. \end{proof}

-We note that a differential refinement of an $F^1$-background automatically induces scalar fields; in the presence of these, the 2-group $\sfTD^{\text{$\tfrac12$geo}}_n$ is not large enough to accommodate all required transformations.
-Conversely, however, it is clear that any topological $\sfTD^{\text{$\tfrac12$geo}}_n$-bundle embeds into a topological $\scTD_n$-bundle.
-By~\cite[Thm.~4.2.2.]{Nikolaus:2018qop}, our construction certainly provides freedom to capture the topological part of any $F^1$-T-background, and there is a left-leg projection from principal $\sfTD^{\text{$\tfrac12$geo}}_n$-bundles to principal $\sfTB^\text{F1}_n$-bundles, cf.~again~\cite{Nikolaus:2018qop}.
+Together with~\cite[Thm.~4.2.2]{Nikolaus:2018qop}, this shows that our construction provides the freedom to capture the topological part of any $F^1$-T-background, and there is a left-leg projection from principal $\sfTD^{\text{$\tfrac12$geo}}_n$-bundles to principal $\sfTB^\text{F1}_n$-bundles, cf.~again~\cite{Nikolaus:2018qop}.
+Conversely, however, it seems clear that a differential refinement of an $F^1$-background naturally induces scalar fields; in the presence of these, the 2-group $\sfTD^{\text{$\tfrac12$geo}}_n$ is not large enough to accommodate all required transformations.